-As driverless vehicles are becoming more common on the road, there has been an increase in the number of car accidents involving autonomous vehicles.
+As driverless or self-driving vehicles are becoming more common on the road, there has been an increase in the number of car accidents involving autonomous vehicles.
 When a driver or pedestrian is injured in an accident with a self-driving car, the injury victim may not know who is responsible for the accident.

 Accident victims can file a personal injury lawsuit against the company behind the driverless vehicle for damages after an injury accident.
 If a self-driving car is responsible for causing the accident, the victim may have a claim for damages under product liability laws.
 If a driver is using an autopilot mode when the car is involved in an accident, the driver may also be at fault.